tcowley/ascii-string-align/README.md

 Using Node.js, trim then pad an ASCII string to a specific width.
 Optionally specify a given alignment of the text: **left**, **right**, **center**, **justify**.

-Please note that the library may not format multi-byte strings nicely, so ASCII is all that is really supported.
+Please note that the library not only support ASCII but also fullwidth characters.

 ## Installation